About Chris Allsman

 Privacy

-From 2022-2025 I pursued a Master's degree in Biomedical Informatics at Columbia University.
-My thesis research, under Dr. Gamze Gürsoy was titled "Evaluating Privacy-Preserving GWAS Summary Statistic Release", where I explored the utility and protection offered by differential privacy (DP) in the context of genetic association studies.
+My thesis research at Columbia University under Dr. Gamze Gürsoy was titled "Evaluating Privacy-Preserving GWAS Summary Statistic Release".
+The work (in preparation for submission) explores the utility and protection offered by differential privacy for genetic data science tasks.

 Justice-Oriented Research Practices

-A paper titled Contextualizing key principles to promote a justice-oriented informatics research agenda: proceedings and reflections from an American Medical Informatics Association workshop is in press at the Journal of the American Medical Informatics Association.
+This work was published in JAMIA under the title Contextualizing key principles to promote a justice-oriented informatics research agenda: proceedings and reflections from an American Medical Informatics Association workshop and was presented at the 2023 and 2024 AMIA Annual Symposia.

 Teaching

-Though my experience has primarily been in introductory (CS0/CS1) courses, I am interested in opportunities to explore privacy/security education and justice-centered computing education at any level.
+Though my experience has primarily been in introductory (CS0/CS1) courses, I am interested in opportunities to explore privacy/security and justice-centered computing education at any level.

 Some accomplishments:

-- Recognized as an Outstanding GSI and for Outstanding Undergraduate Teaching and Leadership
+- Recognized as an Outstanding GSI and for Outstanding Undergraduate Teaching and Leadership.

 - Served with Computer Science Mentors for 6 semesters, including as a course coordinator and Internal Vice President.
 The organization provided small-group, personalized teaching for ~1,000 students each semester.
 I'm especially proud that I was able to mentor dozens of very talented junior teachers (and maintained the infrastructure to train hundreds more).